NAS-NeRF: Generative Neural Architecture Search for Neural Radiance Fields: Experiments

-As seen in Table~\ref{tab:blender_results}, our generated architectures are quite competitive considering their size, with the NAS-NeRF S variants either out-performing or being comparable to the baseline NeRF architecture despite being 2-4$\times$ smaller and up to 1.93$\times$ faster.
-The NAS-NeRF XXS variants also achieve SSIM performance metrics that are only a 5.3\% drop on each scene compared to the baseline NeRF, while being more than 23$\times$ smaller and up to 4.7$\times$ faster.
-Qualitative visual comparisons of our generated architectures against the ground truth scene and NeRF representation show that both the NAS-NeRF S and NAS-NeRF XS variants appear to achieve rendering quality that is competitive with the baseline NeRF architecture.
-While the quantitative results from the NAS-NeRF XXS variants are encouraging, visual comparison indicates that the smallest models may not have enough capacity to learn all the high frequency details necessary for robust novel view synthesis.
-Nonetheless, we believe that this limitation can be overcome by pairing our generative architecture strategy with newer NeRF methods which leverage more robust strategies around geometric encoding, sampling, spatial distortion, and hierarchical scene representation.
+As seen in Figure~\ref{fig:efficiency} and Table~\ref{tab:blender_results}, our generated architectures demonstrate strong performance given their compact size.
+The NAS-NeRF S variants match or exceed the baseline NeRF in terms of performance metrics, despite having 2-4$\times$ fewer parameters and running up to 1.93$\times$ faster.
+The NAS-NeRF XXS variants achieve SSIM scores only 5.3\% lower than baseline NeRF, while requiring 23$\times$ fewer parameters and achieving 4.7$\times$ speedup.
+Qualitative comparisons in Figure~\ref{fig:eval_results_grid} shows the NAS-NeRF S and XS variants produce rendering quality on par with the baseline, while the smallest XXS models lose some high-frequency details.
+However, combining our architecture search strategy with newer NeRF techniques for geometric encoding, sampling, and hierarchical scene representation could overcome this limitation and enable high-quality novel view synthesis from ultra-compact models.
+Overall, the results highlight the ability of NAS-NeRF to find scene-specialized architectures along the complexity-quality spectrum.